dewi-alliance/hotspot-manufacturers/manthink-light_hotspots.md

 We provide a one-year warranty period for our products, and the maintenance required after the warranty period can also be sent to our maintenance center in China.
 ## Hardware Security Element

-- Manthink's Hotspots  use the ECC608  to save swarm key and other key informations.
+- Are you using an ECC608.
+Yes or No? yes
+- Encrypted/locked-down firmware.
+Yes or No?
+  yes
+- Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
+Yes or No? yes
+- Encrypted buses, potting and other anti-tampering measures.
+Yes or No? yes，use ecc608
-- We will to submit a prototype for audit, and sharing those audit results publicly
+- Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) Yes or No? yes
 ## Hardware Information

 - We plan to provide configuration through WiFi, Bluetooth and web